bbaia/nx-dotnet-core/README.md

 ### Manage a project

+- Run `nx restore api` to restore the dependencies and tools of the project.
 - Run `nx serve api` to serve the app.
 The app will automatically reload if you change any of the source files.
 - Run `nx build api` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 - Run `nx test api` to execute the unit tests via `nunit`.
 Use the `--watch` flag to watch files for changes and rerun tests.